sersoft-gmbh/semver/README.md

 prereleaseVersion < finalVersion // -> true
 ```

+If you need to check whether two versions are completely identical, there's the `isIdentical(to:)` method, which also checks `metadata`.

 ### Validity Checks

 `Version` performs some validity checks on its fields.
 This means, that no negative numbers are allowed for `major`, `minor` and `patch`.
 Also, the `prerelease` and `metadata` Strings must only contain alphanumeric characters plus `-` (hyphen).
 However, to keep working with `Version` production-safe, these rules are only checked in non-optimized builds (using `assert()`).
 The result of using not allowed numbers / characters in optimized builds is undetermined.
 While calling `versionString()` very likely won't break, it certainly won't be possible to recreate a version containing invalid numbers / characters using `init(_ description: String)`.